• Skip to primary navigation

 Units Scale

-• 2 ½ pounds pork shoulder steak, ¾ inch thick, with bone
+• 2 ½ pounds pork loin or shoulder steak, ¾ inch thick, with bone

 Marinade